Polarization-dependent observables in $H\to \ell^{+}\ell^{-} \gamma$ in the SM: Phenomenological Analysis

 As mentioned previously, there are no polarization effects at tree level; therefore, the tree level $A_{FB}$ is also not sensitive to the polarization of the final particles.
 In Fig. \ref{TreeFBA} (a) and (b), we have shown $A_{FB}$ as a function of $m_{\ell\ell}$ where it can be seen that its value reaches maximum when $m_{\ell\ell}$ is minimum.
 With an increasing value of $m_{ll}$, there is a sharp decrease in the value of $A_{FB}$ ($\sim0.2$) up to $m_{ee}\sim20$ GeV and $m_{\mu\mu}\sim40$ GeV.
 However, after these values of $m_{\ell\ell}$, $A_{FB}$ gradually decreases and becomes zero at the maximum value of $m_{ll}$.

 In Fig. \ref{FBAunpol}, we have shown the unpolarized loop level and the total $A_{FB}$.
 Here, it is observed that after $m_{\ell\ell}=60$ GeV to the end, the tree level of muon is comparable to the loop contribution, except in the Z-resonance region.
-Therefore, the asymmetry of muon is smaller than that of electron excluding the resonance region, the value of $A_{FB}$ for the muon case is suppressed in comparison to the case of the electron which create a small hump around the resonance region for the case of muon.
-This difference due to the fact that the tree- and loop-level contributions of the decay rates for the case of $\mu$ are comparable, therefore, the denominator in the expression of $A_{FB}$ (see Eq. \ref{AFBformula}) for the muon is larger than for the electron, which causes this suppression.
+Therefore, the asymmetry of muon is smaller than that of electron excluding the resonance region, the value of $A_{FB}$ for the muon case is suppressed in comparison to the case of the electron which creates concavity in front of the resonance region for the case of muon.
+This difference is due to the fact that the tree- and loop-level contributions of the decay rates for the case of $\mu$ are comparable, therefore, the denominator in the expression of $A_{FB}$ (see Eq. \ref{AFBformula}) for the muon is larger than for the electron, which causes this suppression resulting in concavity.
 This result is consistent with the finding of ref. \cite{Kachanovich:2020xyg} .
 Consequently, in this region, $A_{FB}$ becomes flavor dependent, which may also be a good complementary observable to check the Yukawa coupling.